-As a general estimate, most experienced runners can run a mile in around 8 to 11 minutes.
+In my experience as a coach, as a general estimate, most experienced runners can run a mile in around 7 to 11 minutes.
 Newer runners, or those who simply have a slower pace, may fall in the range of 10 to 15 minutes.

 - Male average pace per mile: 9:38 (calculated from an average distance of 4.1 miles and average duration of 0:39:30)